 (6) The governing board or person authorized by statute to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on his or her petition provided the filing deadline has not passed; and

 Except for petitions to nominate candidates for school boards and statewide campaigns, the person who is authorized to accept petitions for filing need not check for voter registration of the signers.
-Petitions containing signatures in excess of the minimum number may be filed, but the excess signatures will be disregarded.
+Petitions containing signatures in excess of the minimum number may be filed, but the excess signatures will be disregarded, unless there is a challenge to that petition.
+But the excess signatures will not be considered by the filing office unless the excess signatures are needed to validate the petition.

 General Authority: SDCL 12-1-9(6).